Dancing In The Moonlight Chords | King Harvest + Toploader Guitar Lesson with TAB + Backing Tracks

 fine and natural sight, everybody’s dancin’ in the moonlight, everybody’s. :|| x4

-Apart from the intro and instrumental sections, the entire chord progression can essentially be seen as II – V – I – VI, with the 7th of the I chord acting as a leading note to VI.
-The verse and chorus follow this pattern:
+Apart from the intro and instrumental sections, the entire chord progression of this classic King Harvest hit can essentially be viewed as II – V – I – VI, with the 7th of the I chord acting as a leading note to VI.

 ||: Fm7 (II) | Bb7 (V) | Eb (I) Eb/D (I/7) | Cm7 (VI) :||